zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 [start of dialogue]

 Alan: We have to find a parking space.
 Let’s drive around the block one more time.
-Did you say that the restaurant we’re going t o has no off-street parking at all?
+Did you say that the restaurant we’re going to has no off-street parking at all?

 Sasha: None.
 When I called the restaurant earlier t oday, I was told they have ample street parking.